-Clear, structured briefings that support leadership understanding of workforce and WHS governance, including how obligations are applied, how systems operate in practice, and where oversight attention is required.
+Clear, structured governance briefings focused on workforce and WHS governance, including how obligations are applied in practice and where leadership oversight attention may be required.

-Senior leaders often require a timely, structured overview of workforce governance, including work health and safety, and how obligations are applied, how risks are managed, and what requires leadership attention.
-This need commonly arises following legislative or regulatory change, organisational growth or restructuring, incident trends, board or audit committee requests, or when leadership seeks a clearer understanding of current risk exposure.
+Senior leaders often require a timely and structured overview of workforce and WHS governance, including how obligations are applied in practice, how risks are managed, and where leadership attention may be required.
+This commonly arises following legislative or regulatory change, organisational growth or restructuring, incident trends, or where leadership seeks a better understanding of current risk exposure.

-Each briefing prioritises workforce governance and jurisdictional work health and safety obligations, and is tailored to the organisation’s operating context.
-This includes consideration of work environments, risk profile, workforce composition and sector factors, ensuring the content is relevant and directly applicable to leadership oversight.
+Each briefing is tailored to the organisation’s operating context.
+This includes consideration of work environments, workforce profile, risk exposure and relevant sector factors to ensure the content is practical, relevant and applicable to leadership oversight.

-To hear an example of how Andrea Paynter communicates workforce and WHS legal and governance matters, listen to her 2023 appearance on the Health and Safety Conversations podcast: [Spotify Link].
+To hear an example of how Andrea Paynter communicates workforce and WHS governance matters, listen to her 2023 appearance on the Health and Safety Conversations podcast: [Spotify Link].

 Typical formats: